-7.5 Miles Moderate
+7.0 Miles Moderate

-This moderate 7.5 mile loop trail brings you through the Dolly Sods Wilderness on 3 different trails: Bear Rocks Trail (TR522), Dobbin Grade Trail (TR526), and Raven Ridge Trail (TR521).
+This moderate 7 mile loop trail brings you through the Dolly Sods Wilderness on 3 different trails: Bear Rocks Trail (TR522), Dobbin Grade Trail (TR526), and Raven Ridge Trail (TR521).

+Views/Scenery: You'll be amazed by the scenery and views of Dolly Sods, even on the flat parts of the trail.
+It's one of the most unique places on the east coast and often resembles the landscapes of Yellowstone.
 Dolly Sods also provides some of the darkest night skies on the east coast, so it makes for a great place to shoot the Milky Way.

 Hazards: Dolly Sods was used as a bombing training ground during WWII and people have discovered live rounds.
 If you see any, do not touch or temper with them.
 Make note of where you found it and alert authorities when you're back in civilization.
-Chances are you won't come across any of these things.
+Chances are you won't come across any of these.